Measurement of Maintainability Index (MI) with Testwell CMT++ and CMTJava (Complexity Measurement Tools)

-MI is a single-number value for estimating the relative maintainability of the code.
+Maintainability Index (MI) MI is a single-number value for estimating the relative maintainability of the code.

 The measurement and track maintainability are intended to help reduce or reverse a system's tendency toward "code entropy" or degraded integrity, and to indicate when it becomes cheaper and/or less risky to rewrite the code instead to change it.

-There are two variants of Maintainability Index: one that
+There are two variants of Maintainability Index:

 Meanings of the Maintainability Index (MI, with comments) values: 85 and more: good maintainability

 To realize the full benefit of MI, the maintenance environment must allow the rewriting of a module when it becomes measurably unmaintainable.
 The point of measuring the MI is to identify risk; when unacceptably risky code is identified, it should be rewritten.